 Statutory guidance core theme Pupils should know Learning objective Learning outcomes Key questions Key words Families and people who care for me That stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
 Pupils know that there are different contexts in which families can be stable and caring.
 I can identify different ways families express care for each other.
 I recognise some children and young people may be young carers at some points in their lives.
 I understand that care is at the heart of a happy family.
 What ways do your family express care for each other?
 How does it feel when someone shows you that they care for you?
 How does it feel when you show someone that you care for them?
 How can expressions of care support stable, happy families?
 Caring; Young carers Caring friendships The characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties.
 That healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded.
 Pupils can identify healthy friendships, recognising the skills to manage and maintain healthy friendships.
 I can identify the relationships that I am in.
 I can identify healthy and unhealthy friendships, including how these make me feel.
 I recognise the skills to respond to an unhealthy relationship.
 What different types of relationships can people be in?
 Can some 'friendships' feel unhealthy or unsafe?
 What can people do to manage an unhealthy or unsafe friendship?
-Friendship; Relationship; Unhealthy; Unsafe relationshipshow stereotypes can be unfair, negative or destructive.
-The conventions of courtesy and manners.terms associated with gender and sexuality and that using these words to be unkind is homophobic, biphobic and /or transphobic bullying.describe some types of identity.
-I know that using these words to be unkind is bullying and that this is unacceptable.
-I have considered ways to They understand that this is unacceptable.someone use words like 'gay' to be unkind about someone or something?
-Have you know what to do?Transgender; Gay; Lesbian Respectful What a stereotype is and Pupils know the correct I know the words to Have you ever heard Gender; Sex; Intersex; • how stereotypes can be unfair, negative or destructive.
-The conventions of courtesy terms associated with gender and sexuality and that using these words to be unkind is homophobic, biphobic and /or transphobic bullying.
-They understand that describe some types of identity.I know that using these words to be unkind is bullying and that this is unacceptable.I have considered ways to respond to these types someone use words like 'gay' to be unkind about someone or something?Have you know
+Friendship; Relationship; Unhealthy; Unsafe relationshipshow stereotypes can be unfair, negative or destructive.The conventions of courtesy and manners.terms associated with gender and sexuality and that using these words to be unkind is homophobic, biphobic and /or transphobic bullying.
+They understand that this is unacceptable.describe some types of identity.I know that using these words to be unkind is bullying and that this is or something?Have you know what to do?Transgender; Gay; Lesbianrelationshipsterms associated with gender and sexuality and that using these words to be unkind is homophobic, biphobic and /or transphobic bullying.
+They understand that this is unacceptable.someone use words like 'gay' to be unkind about someone or something?Have you know what to do?Transgender; Gay; Lesbian Respectful What a stereotype is and Pupils know the correct I know the words to Have you ever heard Gender; Sex; Intersex; • how stereotypes can be unfair, negative or destructive.The conventions of courtesy terms associated with gender and sexuality and that using these words to be unkind is homophobic, biphobic and /or transphobic bullying.
+They understand that describe some types of identity.I know that using these words to be unkind is bullying and that this is unacceptable.I have considered ways to respond to these types someone use words like 'gay' to be unkind about someone or something?Have you know Transgender; Gay;